Hijos de la Divina Voluntad

 Without abandoning their Diocesan Priesthood, some priests could dependably and in agreement with their Bishop, adopt the spirit and charisma of the community, and gather to experience communitarian life without leaving their pastoral ministry, conscious that this type of life strengthens and enriches the spirit of sanctity that the Priestly ministry requires.

-Some works carried out by the members of the society are also associated to the Community, whose apostolate is to extend the Kingdom of God.
-These works consist of Catechism for children, youngsters and adults, serving the needs of problematic, defenseless, and high-risk homeless kids, schools, hospital service and nursing homes.
+Some works carried out by the members of the Association are also associated to the community, whose apostolate is to extend the Kingdom of God.
+These works consist of catechism for children, youngsters and adults, serving the needs of problematic, defenseless, and high-risk homeless kids, schools, hospital service and nursing homes.
 Although our involvement with these works is wide and open, it is mainly intended to provide spiritual direction and formation for the kingdom of God.

 [1]History of the Oratory by St. Philip Neri (L’Oratorio di San Filippo Neri)